Heat kernel asymptotics and analytic torsion on non-degenerate CR manifolds: Abstract

 \section{Abstract}

-Let $X$ be a compact oriented CR manifold of dimension $2n+1$, $n \ge 1$, with a nondegenerate Levi form of constant signature $(n_-, n_+)$.
-Suppose that condition $Y(q)$ holds at each point of $X$, we establish the small time asymptotics of the heat kernel of Kohn Laplacian.
-Suppose that condition $Y(q)$ fails, we establish the small time asymptotics of the kernel of the difference of the heat operator and Szeg\H{o} projector.
-As an application we define the analytic torsion on a compact oriented CR manifold of dimension $2n+1$, $n \ge 1$, with a nondegenerate Levi form.
+The existence of small-time asymptotics for the heat kernel of the Kohn Laplacian on a general CR manifold has remained an open problem.
+In this paper, we resolve the problem in the non-degenerate case.
+More precisely, let $X$ be a compact oriented CR manifold of dimension $2n+1$, $n \ge 1$, with a nondegenerate Levi form of constant signature $(n_-, n_+)$.
+Suppose that condition $Y(q)$ holds at each point of $X$, we establish the small-time asymptotics of the heat kernel of Kohn Laplacian.
+Suppose that condition $Y(q)$ fails, we establish the small-time asymptotics of the kernel of the difference of the heat operator and Szeg\H{o} projector.
+As an application we define the analytic torsion on compact oriented nondegenerate CR manifolds and study its dependence on changes of the metrics.
 Let $L^k$ be the $k$-th power of a CR complex line bundle $L$ over $X$.
-We also establish asymptotics of the analytic torsion with values in $L^k$ under certain natural assumptions.
+We establish the asymptotics, as $k \to \infty$, of the analytic torsion with values in $L^k$, under a variant of spectral gap condition.
+Furthermore, when $X$ admits a transversal CR $S^1$-action, we establish the small-time asymptotics of the $S^1$-equivariant heat kernel of the Kohn Laplacian with values in $L^k$.
+As an application we define the $S^1$-equivariant Quillen metric with values in $L^k$ and study its dependence on changes of the metrics.
+Finally, we establish the asymptotics, as $k \to \infty$, of the $S^1$-equivariant analytic torsion with values in $L^k$.